-11. Investment Strategy
+13. Investment Strategy

 The Council holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
-In the past 12 months, the Council's financial investment balance has ranged between £34.8 and £55.5 million, but this is expected to reduce to lower levels in the forthcoming year due to the anticipated capital spending programme spending including any property investment commitments.
+In the past 12 months, the Council's financial investment balance has ranged between £37.5 and £60.95 million, but this is expected to reduce to lower levels in the forthcoming year due to the anticipated capital spending programme including any property investment commitments.

-12. Objectives: Both the CIPFA Code and the CLG Guidance require the Council to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
-The Council's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk receiving unsuitably low investment income.

-- 13. Strategy: Given the increasing risk and continued low returns from short-term unsecured bank investments, the Council aims to further diversify into more secure and/or higher yielding asset classes during 2015-16.
-This is especially the case for the estimated £15m that is available for longer-term investments.
+- 14. Objectives: The Council has a duty to safeguard the public funds and assets it holds on behalf of its community.
+Both the CIPFA Code, and the CLG Guidance require the Council to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
+The Council's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk receiving unsuitably low investment income. - 15.
+Strategy: Given the increasing risk and continued low returns from short-term unsecured bank investments, the Council aims to further diversify into more secure and/or higher yielding asset classes during 2016-17.
+This is especially the case for the estimated £20 15m that is available for longer-term investments.
 The majority of the Council's surplus cash is currently invested in short-term unsecured bank deposits, and other local authorities.
-The new investment options that may be undertaken by this strategy would now include covered bonds, Government Agency Bonds, Supranational Bonds and Corporate Bonds.
-This diversification will therefore represent a material change in strategy over the coming year, in order to manage the bail-in risk and spread the investment of surplus funds in a wider range of investment types. - 14.
-The Council may invest its surplus funds with any of the counterparties in table 4 below, subject to the cash limits (per counterparty) and time limits shown.
+The new investment options that may be undertaken by this strategy would now include covered bonds, Government Agency Bonds,

+Supranational Bonds and Corporate Bonds.
+This diversification will therefore represent a continuation of the new strategy adopted in 2015-16 material change in strategy over the coming year, in order to manage the bail-in risk and spread the investment of surplus funds in a wider range of investment types.

+16. The Council may invest its surplus funds with any of the counterparties in table 4 below, subject to the cash limits (per counterparty) and time limits shown.